 Application Period and Project Selection - There will be an open application process for the selection of eligible entities and their proposed project intent, based on organizational qualifications, identification of the vulnerable populations to be served, and total mitigated risks.
 Eligible NGOs must demonstrate financial capacity to fund operations during the Program and are expected to have a viable sustainability plan for operations after CDBG-MIT funds are expended.
-Social housing applications submitted by eligible entities will be evaluated by the SIHM Program based on the mitigated risks, indicating the site-specific risks being addressed and the structural and nonstructural measures taken to mitigate such risks.
+Social housing applications submitted by eligible entities will be evaluated by the SIHM Program based on the mitigated risks, indicating the sitespecific risks being addressed and the structural and nonstructural measures taken to mitigate such risks.
+If deemed necessary, due to availability of funds, the applications may go through a scoring and ranking process.
+PRDOH will issue a ranking list of the applications received based on scoring criteria identified in the application form instructions.
+If available funds are sufficient to cover all eligible projects, the Program may determine that the scoring and ranking process is not necessary.
+Applicants will receive a Pre-Selection Determination Letter instructing the applicant on the next steps to be conducted before the award.